5 new books to read this week

 Non-fiction

-4. Forest Of Noise by Mosab Abu Toha is published in hardback by Fourth Estate, priced £10.99 (ebook £6.99).
-Available now
+4. The Position Of Spoons: And Other Intimacies by Deborah Levy is published in hardback by Hamish Hamilton, priced £20 (ebook £10.99).
+Available November 7

+Coming this November from DEBORAH LEVY — ‘The Position of Spoons — and other intimacies’ —

+Cover by @ChrisBentham89.
+Photograph by Agnès Varda.Originally published in France by @ed_sous_sol pic.twitter.com/8Z1etXYY9p

 9/10